-• At Hornsby House School, we are committed to working closely with parents in the support of children with LS.
+- At Hornsby House School, we are committed to working closely with parents in the support of children with learning differences.
 We encourage ongoing dialogue and open communication, recognising parents have much to contribute to our support for their children.

-- Parents are kept informed of any concerns by class teachers and are emailed each updated termly IEP.
-Where children have 1:1 lessons, teachers record the content and success of these on a weekly summary that is saved in the shared directory and emailed to parents immediately following a weekly lesson. - All teachers, including the SENCo and 1:1 teachers, are available to meet with/telephone parents to discuss individual needs.
-There are timetabled meetings at the twice-yearly parents' evenings when parents can book individual sessions with the SENCo and the 1:1 teacher. - The SENCo writes end of year reports in July for all pupils who attend for LS. - If relevant, parents play an active part in the process to obtain a Statement (Education, Health and Care Plan (EHCP)) and the subsequent Annual Reviews of their child's Statement. - Where children cause particular concern, a special home/school book may be set up by the class teacher, in addition to the homework diary/reading record each child takes home daily.
+We a run parent workshops on a range of topics. - Parents are kept informed of any concerns by class teachers and are emailed each updated termly Pupil Profiles.
+Where children have 1:1 lessons, teachers record the content and success of these on a weekly summary that is saved in the shared directory and emailed to parents and class teachers immediately following a weekly lesson. - All teachers, including the SENCo and 1:1 teachers, are available to meet with/telephone parents to discuss individual needs.
+There are timetabled meetings at the twice-yearly parents' evenings when parents can book individual sessions with the SENCo and the 1:1 teacher. - The SENDCo writes end of year reports in July for all pupils who attend for LS. - If relevant, parents play an active part in the process to obtain an Education, Health and Care Plan (EHCP)) and the subsequent Annual Reviews of their child's EHCP. - Where children cause particular concern, a special home/school book may be set up by the class teacher, in addition to the homework diary/reading record each child takes home daily.